Monarch Butterfly Migration in Michoacan: Family Day Trip from Mexico City

 - Season: late November through early March (peak: mid-January through mid-February)

-- Best for kids: ages 6+ who can handle a moderate hike at altitude
+- Best for kids: ages 6 and up who can handle a moderate hike at altitude

-- Distance from CDMX: 3-4 hours drive each way (long day trip; overnight is easier)
+- Distance from CDMX: 3-4 hours each way (long day trip, easier as overnight)

 - Two main family-friendly sanctuaries: El Rosario and Sierra Chincua

-- Cost: $5-10 USD per person entry plus $3-5 mandatory guide fee, plus tour or driver costs
+- Cost: $5-$10 per person entry plus $3-5 mandatory guide fee, plus tour or driver costs

 The Monarch Migration Story (Tell Your Kids)

 This is one of the great natural history stories.
-Tell your kids the basics before the trip:
+Tell your kids the basics before you go.

-Monarch butterflies that hatch in late summer in the northern US and southern Canada are biologically different from regular monarchs.
-They are the "super generation" - they live 8-9 months instead of the usual 4-6 weeks, they don't reproduce until spring, and they fly south.
+The monarchs that hatch in late summer in the northern US and southern Canada are biologically different from regular monarchs.
+They are the "super generation."
+They live 8-9 months instead of the usual 4-6 weeks, they hold off on reproducing until spring, and they fly south.

-This super generation flies up to 3,000 miles, passing through every US state east of the Rockies, arriving in central Mexico in late November.
-They arrive at the same forests their great-great-grandparents left the previous spring - even though no individual butterfly has ever been to these forests before.
-How they navigate is still being studied (theories involve the sun's position and Earth's magnetic field).
+This super generation flies up to 3,000 miles, passing through every US state east of the Rockies, and arrives in central Mexico in late November.
+They land in the same forests their great-great-grandparents left the previous spring.
+No individual butterfly has ever been there before.
+Scientists think they navigate by the sun's position and the Earth's magnetic field, but the truth is nobody is fully sure.

-They cluster in the oyamel firs of the Michoacan highlands because the microclimate (cool but not freezing, humid but not wet, dim but not dark) is exactly what their bodies need to survive winter.
-They stay until mid-March, then begin the journey north - reproducing along the way and dying.
-It takes 3-4 generations to complete the journey north.
-The next super generation hatches in late summer and the cycle starts again.
+They cluster in the oyamel firs of the Michoacan highlands because the microclimate, cool but not freezing, humid but not wet, dim but not dark, is exactly what their bodies need to survive winter.
+They stay until mid-March, then begin the journey north, reproducing along the way and dying.
+It takes 3-4 generations to complete the trip back.
+The next super generation hatches in late summer and the whole cycle starts again.

 The Two Best Family Sanctuaries